 The issue of military pay for surviving spouses (widows or widowers) is confusing and a little challenging.
 Military pay, retired or active, ends with the death of the service member, retired or active.
 However, a program was established in 1972 to allow retiring service members to purchase coverage that provides monthly income to survivors after the service member’s death.
 This is a separate program from military retirement pay, and it requires certain actions and payment for the coverage after retirement.
 Coverage for active duty service members is automatic and does not require any action or payments.

 This program is called the Survivor Benefit Plan (SBP).
-It is an annuity, with premium payments made from the retired pay, and a large portion (about 45%) of the cost is paid by the government.
+It is an annuity, which means that it is a stream of payments, with premium payments made from the retired pay, and a large portion (between 40-50%) of the cost is paid by the government.
+The two biggest features of this annuity are that it is guaranteed for the surviving spouse’s lifetime (with certain remarriage rules) and the amount is adjusted each year based on inflation, so the net purchasing power remains the same.

-Military families have all sorts of income needs, depending on their full financial picture and including assets, liabilities, age, health, other income, spousal employment, children, and the “sleep at night” factor.
-Some families may want or need life insurance, some families may want or need an annuity, some families may want or need both.
-If an annuity is the right tool for your income planning needs, the price for SBP can not be beat!
+Surviving military families may have a wide variety of immediate cash and/or income needs, depending on their full financial picture and including assets, liabilities, age, health, other income, spousal employment, children, and the “sleep at night” factor.
+Because of their varying needs, some families may want or need life insurance, some families may want or need an annuity, some families may want or need both.
+If an annuity is the right tool for your income planning needs, the price for SBP can not be beat.

 SBP provides monthly income to the beneficiary after the military retirement pay ends due to the death of the service member.
-In addition to its relatively modest cost, SBP provides an attractive income stream because it is inflation adjusted each year and it continues until the death of the beneficiary.
-The benefit amount is either 55% of retired pay, or a smaller amount may be selected when enrolling in SBP.
+In addition to its relatively modest cost, SBP provides an attractive income stream because it is inflation-adjusted each year and it continues until the death of the beneficiary.
+The benefit amount is based on the amount of retirement pay that you choose to cover – anywhere from $300 to the full amount of retirement pay.
+The surviving beneficiary will receive 55% of the covered amount each month.

 Why SBP Instead of Commercial Insurance or Annuities?